axelvaldez/radical-companies/_posts/Posts/2022-10-03-do-we-need-groups-anymore-a-response.markdown

 <h1>&nbsp;</h1>
  <p>This is a different take on the question, <em>Do We Need Groups Anymore?</em>. <span class="_paradigm">RAD</span> income is the result of a community effort.</p>
- <p>BTW, &ldquo;convivium&rdquo; does not appear is a web search, but &ldquo;convivial&rdquo; does.
-The latter comes from Latin <em>con-</em>, together, and <em>vivial</em>, to live.
-It was originally associate with &ldquo;feast&rdquo;, but since the 18c it has meant for &ldquo;sociable.&rdquo;.
-In other words, it is very close to <em>company</em>.</p>
  <p>So I&rsquo;m going to try and flesh out this idea of payment.
 Let&rsquo;s say, I think of <span class="_paradigm">RAD</span>s as being able to reward the giants on whose shoulders I have stood and the people I am in community with.
 And solely that.
 So I don&rsquo;t pay that group with a corporate income, but a personal income.</p>
  <p>For example, I have a YouTube channel.
 I generate revenues for myself from two sources,</p>
  <ul>
   <li>First, the Ad revenue from YouTube.</li>
   <li>Second, the Patreon revenue.</li>
  </ul>
  <p>Now, I start a Discord chat that centers around my inventing activities.
 Everyone who is a Patreon sponsor gets to be in the chat.
-Some of them provide value in the form of feedback about my videos and inspire me.
+Some of them provide value in the form of feedback about my videos and that inspires me.
 I want to reward them.
 So I invite them to my <span class="_paradigm">RAD</span> community and give them <span class="_paradigm">RAD</span>s.
 Everyone who has <span class="_paradigm">RAD</span>s shares my revenue.
 Maybe not all of it, but, say, half of it.</p>
  <p>Let&rsquo;s say I make $5K and I distribute $2.5K of  it through the <span class="_paradigm">RAD</span>s according to the allocations (<em>i.e.</em>, which everyone can see).
 The actual money can be distributed through Venmo, CashApp, or Zelle.</p>
  <p>Perhaps I only want to share the YouTube revenue and not the Patreon revenue.
 In this case, I&rsquo;ll create a <span class="_paradigm">BANNER</span> for the <em>YouTube</em> revenue,</p>
  <div class="_center">